bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Look how closely the predicted values are to the actual weight data.

-The model doesn't know _anything_ about calorie intake or macronutrients, but it still makes accurate forecasts.
+The model doesn't know _anything_ about calorie intake, macronutrients, or exercise.

-What does that mean?
+What does that tell us?

 **What you did last week forecasts...**